-Old comics have value and are sought after by collectors.
+Old comic books have value and are sought after by collectors.

 Which Comic Books to Collect?

 The crème de la crème is the first appearance of a familiar comic character (superhero or villain).

-The more familiar the character is and the older the first appearance is, the greater the value of the comic book.
+The more familiar the character is AND the older the first appearance is, the greater its value.

-The quality of the comic book is also important, so it is important to protect the comic book and to store it in a safe way.
+The quality of a comic book is also a consideration.
+Therefore, it is important to protect comic books and to store them in a safe way.

 2. Second appearance / Origin:

 The second appearance (and even third) of a character has value as well as the comic book which tells about the origin of the character.

 Sometimes the second appearance and the origin of the character occur in the same comic book.

 In recent years, the phenomenon of movies based on comic characters has gained momentum.
 Following the success of the films, the comic characters also reached the small screen.

 The reasons are that the character is exposed to a new audience, and that it gets a certain prestige.

 Significant events in the life of a comic character or in a world where the comic character lives have value for collectors.